xibosignage/xibo-cms/README.md

 suitable for production, but you shouldn't be using these files for production (we have containers for that).

 ### API Keys
 The API requires a pub/private RSA keypair and an encryption key to be provided.
-The location for these should be in `settings-custom.php` in an array called `$apiKeyPaths`.
+The docker entrypoint will create these in `/library/certs`.

+You can override the generated keys paths and encryption key by providing an alternative in `settings-custom.php`.
 For example:

 ```php